 While walking along the trails you cross territories of Tuftet Flycatcher, Greater Pewee, and Mountain Trogon.
 In the understory live Ruddy-capped Nightingale-Thrush, Golden-browed Warbler, and Chestnut-capped Brushfinch.
 The most common hummer is the White-eared Hummingbird, but also Amethyst-throated and Magnificent Hummingbird, as well as Garnet-throated Hummingbird occur.
 In the open areas you may find Yellow-eyed Junco, Spotted Towhee, and Rufous-collared Robin.

 Access and accommodation: The restaurant Rincón Suizo is located at km 94 of the the Panamerican highway.
 Car parking is available at the restaurant.
 Hotels are available in the city of Tecpán.
-Get in touch for advice on birder-friendly hotels in town.

 Best season for birding at Rincón Suizo?
 Any time of the year.